-On your walk to Killin, you will traverse a few steady, yet manageable climbs, and pass by Balquhidder, the sight of Rob Roy’s grave.
+On your walk to Killin, you traverse a few steady, yet manageable, climbs and pass by Balquhidder, the sight of Rob Roy’s grave.
 A quick side-trip to the sight to the graveyard is easy, and enjoyable.
-Once you get to Killin, you will find yourself on the site that was once the stronghold of the MacNab clan.
-All that is left of them is a burial ground on Inchbuie island, visible from the bridge that crosses into town.
-Overnight in a lovingly restored blacksmith’s house-turned-luxury B&B.
+When you get to Killin, you find yourself on the site that was once the stronghold of the MacNab clan.
+All that is left of them is a burial ground on Inchbuie Island, visible from the bridge that crosses into town.
+Overnight in a fine and historic B&B. Enjoy another pub dinner tonight.

 Today you explore the highest reaches of the Rob Roy Way.
 In doing so you also explore classic wild, brooding, Scottish moorland.
 A long, but gentle ascent takes you from Killin high above timberline on a forest road.
 The descent from your high point makes up for the forest road since it is trackless for a long period.
 You pass by beautiful highland cattle on your way down to Loch Tay.
 Enjoy dinner at the hotel tonight.